davide-aloi/neuroscience-workshop-Innsbruck-2025/docs/roast.md

 # Using ROAST: how to place virtual electrodes and run simulations for tDCS-induced electric fields

 In studies investigating transcranial direct current stimulation (tDCS) (both in healthy and clinical populations) a significant source of variability in observed outcomes arises from the heterogeneity of brain anatomical features or  abnormalities.
 In fact, inter-individual differences in brain lesions, cortical atrophy, and skull geometry substantially affect how electric current flows through the brain.
-This variability undermines the reproducibility and precision of manual electrode placement approaches, often leading to reduced current intensity at the intended target and unpredictable current spread or direction (Nasimova & Huang, 2022 TO ADD).
+This variability undermines the reproducibility and precision of manual electrode placement approaches, often leading to reduced current intensity at the intended target and unpredictable current spread or direction (Nasimova & Huang, 2022).

 One approach to address the challenges posed by inter-individual anatomical variability is the utilisation of individualised finite element models (FEM) derived from MRI scans, which allow the prediction of tDCS-induced electric field distributions across different tissues and regions of the brain (Albizu et al., 2020; Nasimova & Huang, 2022).
 These models have become increasingly accessible thanks to advancements in automated tissue segmentation and the emergence of open-source software packages that streamliene the modelling pipelines, such as SimNIBS (Windhoff et al., 2013) and ROAST (Huang et al., 2018, 2019).